-The Peridot Intervertebral body fusion system has not been evaluated for safety and compatibility in the MR environment.
-The Peridot Intervertebral body fusion system has not been tested for heating or migration in the MR environment.
+The Peridot-PT Cervical & Lumbar Cages have not been evaluated for safety and compatibility in the MR environment.
+The Peridot-PT Cervical & Lumbar Cages have not been tested for heating or migration in the MR environment.
+The safety of the Peridot-PT Cervical & Lumbar Cages in the MR environment is unknown.
+Scanning a patient who has this device may result in patient injury.